tandav/Links/dev/databases/SQL.md

 - [Базы данных: SQL (DQL) - Курсы - Hexlet.io](https://ru.hexlet.io/courses/sql-dql)
 - [CS50 2016 - Week 6 - HTTP - YouTube](https://www.youtube.com/watch?v=6iXhAZKOVGE)
 - [44 Essential SQL Interview Questions and Answers](https://www.toptal.com/sql/interview-questions)
+- unique vs primary key
+    - PRIMARY KEY = UNIQUE + NOT NULL + only 1 PK in a table
+- You can only have one primary key, **but you can have multiple columns** in your primary key. table can have only 1 primary key.

 ## Joins
 - `JOIN` is the same as `INNER JOIN` use last one for readability